 Trialled in New Zealand and Turkey.
-Positive results in Botrytis and Sclerotinia.
+Results in Botrytis and Sclerotinia.

 AMOUR-Zen® was trialled as a protective.
 There was no disease symptoms but weather conditions were suitable for Botrytis.
 Application was made on a plot in Turkey.
 10 days after, Botrytis disease was observed along with Powdery Mildew.
 2 applications were made a protective and a curative.
 15 days after application, there was no new disease observation.